Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 He said nothing in answer.

 Wen Qing sighed.
-She put her hands in her lap, where her fingers linked together so tightly that her skin turned bloodless.
+She put her hands in her lap, where her fingers linked together so tightly that her knuckles turned white.
 “I’ve delivered many children of the Wen sect,” she said.
-The very words dug at him and made him want to hide away, to press his face into the pillow so that she would see him no longer; he clenched his teeth and stayed still.
+The words dug at him and made him want to hide away, to press his face into the pillow so that she would see him no longer; he clenched his teeth and stayed still.
 “I know of such cases, when the body refuses to admit to itself what it is going through.
 You couldn’t have known, not while this was happening.
 You were barely even showing.”

 “I knew a few days ago,” he retorted.
 “I could have told you then.”